AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/report-combined-task-issue-view-grouping.md

 content-type: reference
 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
-title: Report: combined task and issue View and Grouping
+title: "Report: combined task and issue View and Grouping"
 description: This Work Item report shows both tasks and issues which users have accepted to work on in one report.
 It is best when combined with a custom grouping.
 ---